Boulder Community Acupuncture

 How soon will I feel better?

-We see many patients go from one practitioner to another, try every new diet or supplement they hear about in search of a fast cure to their problems.
+We see many clients go from one practitioner to another, try every new diet or supplement they hear about in search of a fast cure to their problems.
 We understand this is often motivated by desperation and frustration associated with pain or chronic illness.
 However, it is important that you give whatever modality you choose a chance to work.
 Don’t just try it once or twice and then quit.
-If you’ve spent months or years suffering with a certain problem, it’s unreasonable to think it will go away quickly.
+If you’ve spent months or years suffering from a certain problem, it’s unreasonable to think it will go away quickly.
 Please, give the medicine time to work.
 This is one of the main reasons for the community acupuncture model.
 We make receiving treatment on a consistent and frequent basis possible because it is now affordable.
+We often recommend 4-6 treatments to see if acupuncture is going to be helpful for you and the condition you are coming in with.

 What if I am terrified of needles?

-If you really want to try acupuncture, our practitioners will walk you through the entire process, show you the needles, demonstrate how and where they will be inserted, and then you decide in the end if it's something you are ready to try.
+If you really want to try acupuncture, our practitioners will walk you through the entire process, show you the needles, demonstrate how and where they will be inserted, and then you decide if it's something you are ready to try.
 Sometimes, the first treatment will be only having one needle inserted into the body.
 This will often be a calming point to help bring down some of the anxiety.
 If that goes well, we discuss whether or not you want more needles.
-Most people who have a fear of needles will soon see that acupuncture is quite different.
+Most people who have a fear of needles will soon see that acupuncture is quite different than a trip to the doctors office.
 In the end, there is only one way to find out if it is a possible option for you.

 © 2013 Boulder Community Acupuncture and Jennifer Wyler, L.Ac.